Sampling Algebra Structures on Minimal Free Resolutions: Results

 \subsection{Realized Classes}

 The total number of ideals classified in our experiment is just above $10^9$.
 After some initial experimentation with the field characteristic, we chose to work in characteristic $3$: For computational economy the characteristic needs to be low, and compared to characteristic $2$, ideals generated in characteristic $3$ realize a wider variety of classes, presumably because of the existence of a sign.
 It turns out that, in most cases, a set of homogeneous polynomials with coefficients $\pm 1$ generate ideals of the same class in $\ZZ_3[x,y,z]$ and $\QQ[x,y,z]$.
+Now this is only in about 85\,\% of cases; for example, the six polynomials